-- Phase II Municipal Separate Storm Sewer System (MS4) Operator. - Regulated under the Federal clean Water Act's stormwater permitting requirements. - Obtain coverage under a National Pollutant Discharge Elimination System (NPDES) permit and - Develop a Stormwater Management Program (SWMP). - The City was issued its first NPDES MS4 permit in 2014 - 5th year of a 5-yr. permitting program - The MS4 Stormwater Management Program must include, among other things:
+- Phase II Municipal Separate Storm Sewer System (MS4) Operator. - Regulated under the Federal Clean Water Act's stormwater permitting requirements. - Obtain coverage under a National Pollutant Discharge Elimination System (NPDES) permit and - Develop a Stormwater Management Program (SWMP). - The City was issued its first NPDES MS4 permit in 2014 - We are in the 5th year of a 5-year permitting program - The MS4 Stormwater Management Program must include, among other things: